Answers to frequent questions… (availability of amenities subject to change)

 There are two toilet stalls and two showers in each of the washrooms.

 RV Campers have access to water and electricity, but no sewer dumpsite.
-Sites 7-11 have direct access to water.
+Sites 1-6 back in trailers 7-11 pull through sites.

 There is drinking water onsite (white faucet in the kitchen).
 There is also a water cooler, however, you must bring your own blue jugs that can be refilled from the faucet or big water tank outside. (water is seasonally inspected)